Juan-Jones/ramem/exampleSite/content/blog/how-to-start-a-podcast.md

 | 2019 | 514 Million U.S.D.  |
 | 2023 | 1.93 Billion U.S.D. |

-Given the information, learning [the business of podcasting](/blog/business-of-podcasting/) is more crucial than ever!

 ## How Do Podcasts Make Money?

 Before you dive into the technical aspects of streaming audio, it's essential to grasp the fundamentals and methods of monetization.
 A recorded show is an episodic series of digital audio or video files that users can subscribe to and download to listen to on their devices.
 Unlike traditional radio, online radio offers listeners the flexibility to consume content on their terms, making them an increasingly popular medium for both creators and consumers.